LilSpinachBoy1/Pongline/Communications Outline.md

 4. Client checks for paddle collisions, and reports them to the server
 5. Server resets ball when points are scored
 6. Server sends win message when game is won, and disconnects

+---
+## Message types

+- PADDLE_POS: A single y coordinate for the paddle
+- BALL_POS: A tuple containing the coordinates of the ball
+- PADDLE_COLLISION: A boolean flag checking if there is a collision with a paddle
+- OPPONENT_POS: A single y coordinate of where the oponent paddle should be
+- VICTORY: Indicates a player has won
+- LOSS: Indicates a player has lost